 Sustainable Everyday Explorations.
 Free programmes for Hackney schools.
 Who we are · Waste Watch.
 Our vision is a world where we use resources sustainably and make a positive contribution to each other and the environment.

 We help people to waste less and live more.
 Waste Watch is now part of Keep Britain Tidy with whom we merged in 2011.
 Together we exist to inspire, educate and enable people to be litter free, waste less and live more.
 We believe improving our environment is a positive message that goes hand in hand with improving our well-being and happiness in life.
+Our aim is to show communities, schools, organisations and government how.
+London Food Link.
+London Food Link.
+Game for Change: Fate of the World.
 New Computer Game Simulates Challenges of Global Warming A British company has developed a new computer game that allows players to save the planet from the effects of global warming — at least in a simulated setting.

 “Fate of the World,” produced by the gaming company Red Redemption, places players at the head of a global environmental organization — a “UN with teeth” — charged with saving the world over the next 200 years in the face of rising temperatures, diminishing resources, disappearing ecosystems, and growing population.
 Using actual climate models and data from scientists at the University of Oxford, players can confront these challenges globally through a variety of policies — including cap-and-trade, promotion of renewable energy, and geoengineering schemes.

+Mobile.
+Generating interest in wind power.
+Generating Power From Waste - Recycling Expert.
 Author: James Murray-White - Updated: 28 November 2013| Comment Dealing with the huge amount of waste being thrown into landfill sites on a daily basis and exploring the growing need to find new solutions to the massive consumption of power and energy in the western world, are two areas scientists are examining right now.